 Consider this page an extension of the “Author” section.
-I realized that aside from that page I hadn’t actually introduced myself proper – who I was, how I became a student of Russia and what I planned to do with this blog.
+Some time ago, I realized that I hadn’t actually introduced myself proper – who I am, how I became interested in Russia and what I plan to do with this blog.
 Better late than never, eh?

 Who am I?

-Although I write under a pseudonym, I’m definitely a real person.
-I’m relatively young when compared to the other writers who populate the Russia-centric blogosphere.
+I am a real person writing under a pseudonym.
+I am an undergrad – uncommon in the Russia-centric blogosphere.
 By day, I study at the keyed virus unit.
 By night (and sometimes by afternoon), I write this blog.
-English is my native language, though Russian is fast becoming my favorite one to use.
-Favorite pastimes include reading, drawing/sequential art, hovering uneasily on the edge of photos, and of course, discussing Russian affairs.
-Specifically, my curiosity lies in
+English is my native language, though Russian has become my favorite one to use.
+My hobbies include literary translation, drawing/sequential art, hovering uneasily on the edge of photos, and of course, following Russian affairs.

-tl;dr, basically, a few years ago I became interested with the language after listening to several modern Russian songs.
-One thing led to another and soon I was not only studying Russian but reading extensively on contemporary Russian culture and politics.
+tl;dr, basically, midway through high school (circa 2013) I became interested in the language after hearing a song by Zemfira on Soundcloud.
+True story.
+My interests soon branched outward into post-Soviet literature, Russian foreign/domestic policy, and subjects of vaguely anthropological character, and I would slip into university libraries to satisfy my hunger for relevant books.
 The classic literature/Tsarist Russia/ “truly Russophilic” stage of development was noticeably absent.
-The Syrian crisis of 2013 and the following events opened my eyes to what seemed to be a decline in American expertise on (and understanding of) Russian affairs; a void which younger, more naive me was more than happy to work to fill.
+The Syrian crisis of 2013 and ensuing disarray opened my eyes to what appeared to be a decline in American expertise on Russian affairs; a void which younger, more naive me was more than happy to try filling.

-In a nutshell, my interest in Russia stems partly from practical application, partly from curiosity, and partly from genuine desire to understand modern Russia.
+In a nutshell, my interest in Russia stems partly from practical application and partly from curiosity.
 The Russia Bug bit me, but it belonged to a slightly different species: one with a pleasant chirp, but also sharp teeth, and the eyes of Vladimir Putin.

 Well, what am I going to do with it?